nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

+1. DocTrack shows a list of appointments [(UC10)](#use-case-uc10-view-all-appointments).
-1. User requests to delete a specific appointment in the list.
+2. User requests to delete a specific appointment in the list.
-2. DocTrack deletes the appointment.
+3. DocTrack deletes the appointment.

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The given index is invalid.

-    * 1a1.
+    * 2a1.
 DocTrack shows an error message.

       Use case resumes at step 1.